Chapter 2

 There are lots of different kinds of AAC, like:

 Just because we can’t talk, doesn’t mean we can’t communicate.
 Autistic people communicate in all sorts of ways!
 No matter how we communicate, we should be listened to.
-Talking isn’t better than other kinds of communication.
+Talking isn’t better than other kinds of communicationHow we show others what we want and need.
+Everybody communicates!.

 Part of socializing is making friends.
 A big part of socializing is how other people feel about us.